 Edinson Cavani's $40 million estimate reflects a career that included long spells at Paris Saint-Germain and Manchester United, both high-earning clubs.
 The $14 million salary field shown alongside his net worth on Celebrity Net Worth is likely derived from his reported Manchester United wages, which means it's almost certainly outdated by now given he's no longer in the Premier League.
 Cavani's net worth profile has some of the most tractable salary anchors, since Spotrac published contract-level average annual salary data for his EPL deals.

 Diego Godín's estimates are a clear example of why you should always compare sources.
-Luxlux puts him at $22 million; NetWorthList shows something different.
-ESPN's reporting of his Inter Milan deal at €6.75 million per year gives you a concrete, reported anchor you can use to stress-test either estimate.
+Luxlux puts him at $22 million; NetWorthList shows something different. blank" rel="noopener noreferrer">ESPN's reporting of his Inter Milan deal at €6.75 million per year gives you a concrete, reported anchor you can use to stress-test either estimate.
 Fernando Muslera's gap ($16M vs $12M) is even wider in relative terms and should make any reader skeptical of accepting either figure at face value without checking the page's publication date and his current club status.

 Among the sibling topics on this site, Suárez's net worth and Cavani's net worth are the most documented and have the deepest sourcing available.
 If you're researching Uruguay's golden generation collectively, those two profiles give you the most reliable starting points.